dafny-lang/dafny/docs/DafnyRef/Statements.md

 a block statement with no statements inside?
 -->

-The second form uses the `WhileAlternativeBlock`.
+The second form uses the `AlternativeBlock`.
 It is similar to the `do ... od` construct used in the book "A Discipline of Programming" by Edsger W. Dijkstra.
 For example: